Skip to main content

 Dell is one of the most recognized names in desktop computing, and with this build Inspiron PC it offers some good performance with plenty of room to expand your hardware in the future if you feel the need.
 It has a 10-core Intel i5-14400 processor, which is a solid mid-range option, a very solid 16GB of RAM for a smooth experience, and a 512GB SSD drive for storage.
 You’ll get plenty of connectivity for connecting anything from external hard drives to any of the best monitors, making this a great option for those looking to do some professional desktop work.

-The Apple Mac Mini M2, which is powered by Apple’s M2 processor and 8GB of RAM, features an eight-core CPU for fast performance, a 10-core GPU to handle graphics-intensive apps, and a 16-core Neural Engine for advanced machine learning — all within a tiny package.
-The computer is equipped with a 256GB SSD, and ships with macOS Ventura.
+The Apple Mac Mini M4, which is powered by Apple’s M4 processor and 16GB of RAM, features a ten-core CPU for fast performance, a 10-core GPU to handle graphics-intensive apps, and a 16-core Neural Engine for advanced machine learning — all within a tiny package.
+The computer is equipped with a 256GB SSD, and is an excellent high-end entry for those in the Apple ecosystem who want a powerful desktop experience without going for an iMac.

 How to choose a cheap desktop computer